matacoder/socket-chat/README.md

 ### Create a username

 Run separate script `register.py` and specify username.
-It will be registered at first app start.
+It will be registered instantaneously.

 <img src=https://user-images.githubusercontent.com/67960818/129526163-6ea3e222-0199-494a-9054-121562a7def1.png />